Danielle-Barbieri/danielle-barbieri.github.io/content/ot-journey/OT-to-Digital-Health-Journey.md

 ## Burnout

-Covid hit in the beginning of my second year as an occupational therapist and most likely accelerated my feelings of burnout.
-There are things that I love about clinical practice, but my dislikes with clincial practice started to become overpowering.
+Covid hit in the beginning of my second year as an occupational therapist, which most likely accelerated my feelings of burnout.
+There are things that I loved about clinical practice, but my dislikes started to weigh on me.

 **The Good**